EmmaKnijn/EmbeddedComputerMod/README.md

-# EmbeddedComputerMod
+# Embedded Compute rMod
-This mod adds the embedded computer block and related things
+This mod adds the "embedded computer" and related things

 # License